phodal/awesome-iot/README.md

 * [Python Enocean ★ 13 ⧗ 45](https://github.com/kipe/enocean) - A Python library for reading and controlling EnOcean devices.
 * [The Things Network ★ 67 ⧗ 4](https://github.com/TheThingsNetwork/ttn) - The Things Network is a global open crowdsourced Internet of Things data network.
 * [WAMP Protocol ★ 228 ⧗ 1](https://github.com/wamp-proto/wamp-proto) - The Web Application Messaging Protocol The Web Application Messaging Protocol.
+* [Drake](https://github.com/RobotLocomotion/drake) -  is a toolbox maintained by the Robot Locomotion Group at the MIT Computer Science and Artificial Intelligence Lab (CSAIL).
+* [Servo](https://github.com/servo/servo) -  is a prototype web browser engine written in the Rust language.

 ## Software